Skip to main content

 Proactive Distribution

-Content Replication allows teams to publish artifacts to a hosted repository in a Sonatype Nexus Repository system of record.
-Then, a proxy repository in another Sonatype Nexus Repository instance pre-emptively fetches these artifacts via HTTP to provide faster artifact availability across distributed teams.
+Content Replication allows teams to publish artifacts to a hosted repository in a Nexus Repository system of record.
+Then, a proxy repository in another Nexus Repository instance pre-emptively fetches these artifacts via HTTP to provide faster artifact availability across distributed teams.

 Example Combination Patterns